bnkamalesh/benchmark/README.md

 A Go library to get benchmarks of a function (execution time).
 All requests/executions are done in *parallel* (Go routines).

 ## How to use?
 Any function with the signature `fn() error` can be used to run the benchmark.
-Please refer to the Example provided in the test file.
+Please refer to the example provided in the [test file](https://github.com/bnkamalesh/benchmark/blob/master/bench_test.go) or you can refer Godoc.

 ## Sample output: